stevenbenner/stevenbenner.com/src/content/posts/2010-06-27-setting-up-an-ubuntu-lamp-server-part-1-initial-setup.md

 ### Changing the system name

-The name of your sever (aka “hostname”) is not only useful for keeping track of what server you’re looking at in a console window, but it is actually used to identify your account in a couple places (e.g. the authorized_keys file).
+The name of your sever (aka “hostname”) is not only useful for keeping track of what server you’re looking at in a console window, but it is actually used to identify your account in a couple places (e.g. the `authorized_keys` file).
 If you’re setting up a VPS or dedicated server then you probably didn’t install the operating system yourself.
 Which means it probably isn’t named what you want it to be named.

 First off pick a name for your server.
 Some people use the names of greek gods, some use simpsons characters and some use the names of minerals.
 There are countless naming conventions so pick whatever you want.

 Of course the simplest way is to name your server based on it’s role.
 For example: www1, sql1, memcache1, etc. If you do use generic names like this you probably should add a number to the end in case you add more servers (e.g. www1, www2, www3…).

-Now there are two places we need to enter your name to get the system to use that name, /etc/hostname and /etc/hosts.
+Now there are two places we need to enter your name to get the system to use that name, `/etc/hostname` and `/etc/hosts`.

 ```shell
 sudo nano /etc/hostname